dfashbaugh/2D_Programming/README.md

   * Sets a register address to a given value
   * Syntax: `<AddrX> <AddrY> Set <Reg> <Value> <NextAddrX> <nNextAddrY>`
   * Example: `0 1 Set 1 20 0 2`

+More coming soon...

+## Future Development

+The goal of this code is to create an easily extensible 2D programming language that can run on embedded systems.

+I fully intend to create a series of libraries for 2D programming to cover things like Arduino control and DSP.
+These will serve as an example of how to program in 2D, but also should be useful libraries.